Hiromichinakahara123/DPPC-fluoro-miscibility-ML/README.md

     pip install -r requirements.txt
     ```

+2. Prepare your data as a CSV file, following the same format as described in Table 1 of the review.
+   Required columns:
+   - isomeric SMILES(F)
+   - isomeric SMILES(DPPC)
+   - ionic strength
+   - pH
+   - temperature(K)
+   - (Thermodynamical) Miscibility

-2. Run the analysis script:
+3. Run the analysis script, specifying your data file:

     ```bash
-    python src/main_analysis.py
+    python src/main_analysis.py your_data.csv
     ```

-3. When prompted, select your CSV file (or use the example in `example_data/`).
    The script will generate features, perform PCA/correlation analysis, and fit a Bayesian logistic regression model.

 ## Notes

-- Input data must include isomeric SMILES for both the fluorinated compound (F) and DPPC, plus experimental conditions and miscibility labels.
+- Input data **is not included** due to data policy.
+  Please prepare your own CSV according to the required format.
 - The code calculates molecular descriptors using RDKit, generates delta/ratio features, and fits a Bayesian model using PyMC.
 - Example figures and statistical summaries will be output to the console and as images.